nodejs/TSC/Project Lifecycle.md

 The project should be considered mature and have a history of releases before applying to enter the foundation.

-## Top Level Project and Working Group Requirements
+## Top-Level Project and Working Group Requirements

 All TLPs and WGs are expected to operate in a transparent manor.
 Decisions must be made publicly through a documented public process managed by each TLP TC or WG.